virbickt/aruodas-rent-price-predictions/README.md

   Parameters:
    - *number_of_records*(int): The number of records of input-output pairs that is to be retrieved from the database.

-  Returns: json object with the specified number of lists for each prediction
+  Returns: json object with the specified number of predictions to be retrieved

 ## Technologies:
 - `Flask, version 1.1.2`